jsve96/SWDCPD/README.md

 ```
 conda env create --name your_name --file=linux-environment.yml
 ```
 This should install all dependencies to your conda environment path on your machine.

-If not then add
+If not then add to linux-environment.yml
 ```
 prefix: your path to conda...
 ```